ECS-CS/html/Y1-Q4-Capstone/Week1Day2.md

 If for any reason you lose your code, or came late to class, absent or (anything else you can think of that kept you from completing this lesson), you can **FORK** this pen to create a copy to your account.

-Any other words, this is your **starting point** before you complete your deliverables above.
+Any other words, this is your **starting point** before you complete your deliverables.

 ## https://codepen.io/GainorB/pen/xjQPKZ